DSC-McMaster-U/DSC-McMaster-U-Website/CONTRIBUTING.md

 commits.

-**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, adding a new dependancy), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.